mjgs/dotfiles/README.md

 I am currently making modifications that will make it easier to test on an existing operating system by setting the HOME variable to a temporary location.

+Set environment variable DEBUG=1 to see debug logging as the scripts runs.

 ## TODO

 - Make it easier to test on an existing system